 what we did..

-It was really a case of clear, clarify and consolidate.
-We cleared anything that didn’t need to be there, clarified the layout by re-establishing the edges of beds that had got lost, for instance, and consolidated it all by creating a planting scheme the pulled the space together.
+It was a case of clear, clarify and consolidate.
+We cleared anything that didn’t need to be there, clarified the layout by re-establishing the edges of beds that had got lost, for instance, and consolidated it all by creating a planting scheme that pulled the space together.

-We started by capturing a list of all the jobs that needed to be done, dividing it into tasks and deciding how the jobs would be accomplished.
-Heavy or skilled jobs were passed to a skilled landscaper I recommended.
-Having broken things down so the way forward was clear was a great relief, and it was lovely to see Cynthia and Max relax.
+We began by capturing a list of all the jobs that needed to be done, dividing it into tasks and deciding how the jobs would be accomplished.
+Heavy or skilled jobs were passed to a skilled landscaper I recommended and this was obviously a great relief for my clients who visibly relaxed at this point.

-We replaced a misshapen plum tree which was producing very little fruit such an important feature in a garden of this size, should be gorgeous in at least three seasons not ugly in four!
-A new, healthy tree would offer them much more pleasure and so together we chose a Snowy Mespilus (the latin name is Amelanchier lamarkii) as a replacement.
+We replaced a misshapen plum tree which was producing very little fruit.
+An important feature such as this, in a garden this size, should be gorgeous in at least three seasons not ugly in four so a new, healthy tree which would offer much more pleasure was chosen; a Snowy Mespilus (the latin name is Amelanchier lamarkii).

 This small tree has pretty pink edged new foliage, flowers in spring, berries in summer and then autumn colour - so much value in such a small space, and so pretty in itself, that Max and Cynthia were delighted as soon as it was planted.